 This script can then hijack the session cookie, like in the previous example.

 What can we do about it?
-Actually two things:
+Two things:

 - Validate inputs: this means checking that the user didn’t try to input any funky stuff and warning him if this is the case.